Phone - (07) 5658 0040

 - Inspection, selection and correct method of slinging

-- Post use checks and shutdown of crane
+- Post use checks and shutdown of the crane

 - HRWL Written and Practical Assessment